go-dima/jenkins-mcp/README.md

 - "Check if Jenkins is accessible" → Uses `sanity-check`
 - "Search for jobs containing 'frontend'" → Uses `search-jobs`
-- "List jobs in the mobile-apps folder for the ios-app repository" → Uses `list-jobs`
+- "List builds in the mobile-apps folder for the ios-app repository" → Uses `list-builds`
 - "Trigger a build for the main branch with environment=staging" → Uses `build-with-parameters`
 - "Get the latest build status for project X" → Uses `fetch-from-jenkins`